 Source: Raw Ketchup

 Raw ketchup is easy to make and will make your raw foods taste even better.
-There’s really nothing quite like a good ketchup.
+There’s nothing quite like good ketchup.
 This simple, yet essential, kitchen creation goes so well with so many different things.
 It’s a tangy, sweet, super tomato-y experience.
-Now you can have a raw ketchup that will remind you of the ketchup you ate as a child.
+Now you can have raw ketchup that will remind you of the ketchup you ate as a child.
 It’s just like the sauce you smear all over your hot potato chips, dunk a sausage roll into, or squirt all over a piping hot sausage in bread.
 This raw ketchup recipe by Nikki Stokes is unbelievably easy––you have got to try it!

 4. Spicy Beet Ketchup